ypdu/ypdu.github.io/_courses/llm-safety-seminar.md

 ### Submission deadline
 Due: March end, 2026.
-Send me an email with the PDF attached, with the subject line "Reasoning seminar term paper submission: [Your Name]".
+Send me an email with the PDF attached, with the subject line "Safety seminar term paper submission: [Your Name]".

 ### LLM use policy